fortinetsolutions/AWS-CloudFormationTemplates/Templates/GuardDuty/5.6/README.md

 ## (Optional) General secondary event forwarding template instructions

-With the secondary event forwarding templates you will be prompted for parameters for the remote Lambda function so that it can be invoked from the local region when GuardDuty events are seen in the local region.
+With the secondary event forwarding template named **aws-gd-forwarder.cf.template.yaml**, you will be prompted for parameters for the remote Lambda function so that it can be invoked from the local region when GuardDuty events are seen in the local region.

 The TargetLambdaName parameter should be the name of the remote Lambda function deployed by one of the main event parsing templates.
 This can be referenced by looking at the outputs from the main event parsing template.
 An example value is 'stackname-LambdaFunction-ABC123XYZ'.